-By utilizing the extensive lift system of Squaw Valley Alpine Meadows we can quickly access incredible terrain and get more skiing and riding in.
+By utilizing the extensive lift system of Palisades Tahoe Ski Resort, we can quickly access incredible terrain and get more skiing and riding in.
 In this program we ski in three distinct zones: Tram Ridge, Nat Geo Bowl and Munchkins.
 For the first time, this terrain can now be ridden with a guide, opening up lift-accessed riding for skiers and snowboarders and requiring less uphill travel than a normal day touring.

 - Want to rip as many laps as you can?
 We can utilize the lifts and minimize hiking.

 - Want to find the rarely skied nooks and crannies with the best cold pow?
 Our guides know the area better than anyone, and Alpenglow’s exclusive lift access to certain zones give us the best conditions out there.

 - Want to build your backcountry skills?
 Our guides love to teach, and can focus your day on uphill skills, avalanche safety skills and more, all while skiing and riding in the backcountry.

 You must be an advanced intermediate skier/rider that is competent on and off-piste in a variety of conditions, and prior touring experience is required.
 Here is a good example of intermediate skiers and riders.

 At Palisades Tahoe, we ski and ride in two prominent zones.
 National Geographic Bowl (Nat Geo) and the Tram Ridge zone.